List of Switched at Birth characters: Daphne Paloma Vasquez-Kennish

 Played by Katie Leclerc, Daphne Paloma Vasquez-Kennish (born Bay Madeline Kennish) is the legal daughter of Regina Vasquez and Angelo Sorrento and biological daughter of John and Kathryn Kennish.
 Daphne lost her hearing at a young age due to a bad case of meningitis.
 It is mentioned in the episode "Portrait of My Father" that Daphne's father abandoned her and Regina when she was little.
 It is later revealed that Angelo left upon learning that Daphne was not his biological daughter.
 She was raised by Regina, a single mother, with help from Regina's mother Adriana.
 In the pilot episode, Daphne and her mother learn of the switch and move into the Kennishes' guest house after experiencing financial difficulty.
 Daphne, like her biological father, shows a strong interest in athletics and sports throughout the series.
 She is also shown to be a vegetarian.
 At age eight, Daphne became best friends with future classmate Emmett Bledsoe after he defended her from school yard bullies.

-Daphne has many love interests throughout the series, including Bay's ex-boyfriend Liam Lupo (with whom she breaks up with on Bay's request), Toby's friend Wilkie, former employer Jeff Reycraft, Travis, Jace, Jorge, Campbell and her current love interest, Mingo.
+Daphne has many love interests throughout the series, including Bay's ex-boyfriend Liam Lupo (with whom she breaks up on Bay's request), Toby's friend Wilkie, former employer Jeff Reycraft, Travis, Jace, Jorge, Campbell and her current love interest, Mingo.

 In the second season, after learning that her high school is being faced with closure, Daphne organizes a rally and succeeds in keeping Carlton's doors open.
 Later, Daphne's relationship with her mother struggles after Regina reveals her preference to live with Bay, over her.
 Frustrated at her mother's decision to live with Bay and Angelo, Daphne jumps into a relationship with Jace, a guy who works in John's office.
 Together, they get caught up in the blackmailing of a United States Senator, ending the Senator's career and marriage.
 After breaking up with Jace, Daphne finds herself charged with blackmail and facing potential jail time.

 In the opening of the third season, it is shown that Daphne is serving her sentence performing public service at a local free clinic.
 At the clinic, she befriends Campbell, a wheelchair-using pre-med student paralyzed from a snowboarding accident.
 She also runs into trouble at school, facing conflict with a new-hearing girl named Sharee, who was taken on as part of Carlton's bid to stay open by opening its doors to hearing kids.